plizkinzmey/remote-transmission-client-go/docs/overview.md

 ## Introduction

-Transmission Client Go is a modern desktop client application for Transmission BitTorrent, designed to provide a user-friendly interface for managing torrents.
+Remote Transmission Desktop Client is a modern desktop client application for Transmission BitTorrent, designed to provide a user-friendly interface for managing torrents.
 Built on Go and React with the Wails framework, it offers a seamless experience for users who want an efficient way to interact with their Transmission server.

 ## Key Features